RL4CO: an Extensive Reinforcement Learning for Combinatorial Optimization Benchmark: : Vision and Software

+PyTorch \citep{paszke2019pytorch} is a popular open-source deep-learning framework that has gained significant traction in the research community.
+We chose PyTorch as the primary framework for \our{} due to its intuitive API, dynamic computational graphs, strong community support, and seamless integration with the Python ecosystem.
+These features make PyTorch well-suited for rapid prototyping and experimentation, which are essential in research settings.
+Moreover, most of the existing research in NCO has been implemented.
+It is currently being implemented using PyTorch, making it not only easier to build upon and compare with previous work but also easier for newcomers and experienced researchers.

-\paragraph{TorchRL and TensorDict} One of the software hindrances in RL is the bottleneck between CPU and GPU communication majorly due to CPU-based operating environments.
+\paragraph{TorchRL and TensorDict} One of the software hindrances in RL is the bottleneck between CPU and GPU communication, majorly due to CPU-based operating environments.
 For this reason, we did not opt for OpenAI Gym \citep{brockman2016openai} since, although it includes some level of parallelization, this does not happen on GPU and would thus greatly hinder performance. \citet{kool2018attention} creates \textit{ad-hoc} environments in PyTorch to handle batched data efficiently.
 However, it could be cumbersome to integrate into standardized routines that include \texttt{step} and \texttt{reset} functions.
-As we searched for a better alternative, we found that TorchRL library \citep{TorchRL}, an official PyTorch project that allows for efficient batched implementations on (multiple) GPUs as well as functions akin to OpenAI Gym.
-We also employ the TensorDict \citep{TorchRL} to handle tensors efficiently on multiple keys (i.e. in CVRP, we can directly operate transforms on multiple keys as locations, capacities, and more).
-This makes our environments compatible with the models in TorchRL, which we believe could further the interest in the CO area.
+As we searched for a better alternative, we found that TorchRL library \citep{bou2023torchrl}, an official PyTorch project that allows for efficient batched implementations on (multiple) GPUs as well as functions akin to OpenAI Gym.
+We also employ the TensorDict \citep{bou2023torchrl} to handle tensors efficiently on multiple keys (i.e. in CVRP, we can directly operate transforms on multiple keys as locations, capacities, and more).
+This makes our environments compatible with the models in TorchRL, which we believe could further spread interest in the CO area.

-\paragraph{PyTorch Lightning} PyTorch Lightning \citep{Falcon_PyTorch_Lightning_2019} is a useful tool for abstracting away the boilerplate code allowing researchers and practitioners to focus more on the core ideas and innovations.
-With its standardized training loop and extensive set of pre-built components, including automated checkpointing, distributed training, and logging, PyTorch Lightning accelerates development time and facilitates scalability.
-We employ PyTorch Lightning in \our{} to integrate with the PyTorch ecosystem - which includes TorchRL- enabling us to leverage the rich set of tools and libraries available.
+\paragraph{PyTorch Lightning} PyTorch Lightning \citep{Falcon_PyTorch_Lightning_2019} is a useful tool for abstracting away the boilerplate code, allowing researchers and practitioners to focus more on the core ideas and innovations.
+It features a standardized training loop and an extensive set of pre-built components, including automated checkpointing, distributed training, and logging.
+PyTorch Lightning accelerates development time and facilitates scalability.
+We employ PyTorch Lightning in \our{} to integrate with the PyTorch ecosystem -- which includes TorchRL -- enabling us to leverage the rich set of tools and libraries available.